tremwil/TwoPhaseSolver/README.md

 # TwoPhaseSolver
 Kociemba's algorithm implementation in C#.

-I originaly made for a Mindstorms EV3 cube-solving robot, but it can be used in any situation.
+I originaly made it for a Mindstorms EV3 cube-solving robot, but it can be used in any situation.
 Note that I do not have any real experience in coding well, so the code is pretty much a mess without comments.
-It can still be used very well.
+I might add some documentation later on.

 # Building
 Simply open the solution in VisualStudio and hit "Build Solution".
 The "TwoPhaseSolver.dll" library and a test application named "SolverTest.exe" should be created.